 For over 50 years, the Bee and Merriam-Webster have worked together to bring interesting, meaningful words to the best spellers across the country.

 Merriam-Webster Unabridged is the official dictionary of the Scripps National Spelling Bee.

-The Scripps National Spelling Bee works with teachers and students across the country.
-Learn more about what we do, and find answers to frequently asked questions.
+The Scripps National Spelling Bee works with educators and students across the country.
+Learn more about what we do and find answers to frequently asked questions.